DataComp-LM: In search of the next generation of training sets for language models: Building high-quality training datasets with

 \subsection{Dataset mixing}

-Researchers often combine \commoncrawl (CC) with other data sources that are considered high-quality \citep{rpj, pile, openwebtext, llama2} (e.g., Wikipedia, arXiv, Stack exchange, and peS2o~\citep{peS2o}).
-Since DCLM participants can include additional data sources in the bring your own data track, we examined the potential benefits of adding high-quality sources to training sets derived from \commoncrawl only.
-We compare a model trained on 100\% filtered CC data to models trained with the mixing proportion from \llama 1 and \rpj: 67\% CC, and 33\% from Wikipedia, Books, Stack exchange, arXiv, and Github.
+Often, \commoncrawl (CC) is combined with other data sources that are considered high-quality \citep{rpj, pile, openwebtext, llama2} (e.g., Wikipedia, StackExchange, and peS2o~\citep{peS2o}).
+Since DCLM participants can include additional data sources in our mixing track, we examined the potential benefits of adding high-quality sources to training sets derived from \commoncrawl only.
+We compare a model trained on 100\% filtered CC data to models trained with the mixing ratios from \llama 1 and \rpj: 67\% CC, and 33\% from Wikipedia, Books, Stack exchange, arXiv, and Github.
 For the CC component, we consider different variants: a subset of our \hqpool, \rpj's CC portion, \rw, and \cfour.
 The results in \Cref{tab:mixing_cc} show that mixing improves performance for the lower-performing CC subsets (\cfour, \rpj-CC, and \rw).
 In the case of \hqpool however, mixing actually hurts performance on average, which suggests it can be counterproductive given performant filtering.
 For additional mixing results, see \Cref{appx:mixing}.